igleen/ollama-coffee/README.md

   - Import/export functionality
   - Automatic cleanup of old chats (30 days)

-## Requirements

-- A running Ollama instance with models installed
-- Python 3 for the local server
-- Web browser with JavaScript enabled
-- Local storage access for chat persistence

 ## Installation & Setup

 1. Ensure Ollama is installed and running on your system